By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Before the discovery that medications could help with mental illness the prevailing thought was that the mentally ill were “Crazy” and that once you “lost your mind” it was unlikely you would regain it.
+Before the discovery that medications could help with mental illness, the prevailing thought was that the mentally ill were “Crazy” and that once you “lost your mind” it was unlikely you would regain it.
 This has turned out to be untrue.

 Medication can help.

 For some, but not all, medication has completely changed the prognosis of mental illness.
-If a few days on a medication can restore someone to functional behavior then it is clear that having a mental illness is not an incurable condition.
+If a few days on medication can restore someone to functional behavior then it is clear that having a mental illness is not an incurable condition.

 We have also discovered that many of the things we used to consider mental illnesses were the result of a lack of skills.
 People who did not learn good social skills in childhood find it difficult to have good relationships in adulthood.
 The good news is that anything you learned incorrectly can be unlearned and that the human brain is never too old and rarely to sick to preclude the chance of learning new material.

-The consumer movement emphases recovery.
+The consumer movement emphasizes recovery.

-Unfortunately that discrimination against the mentally ill continues to keep people away from treatment.
+Unfortunately, discrimination against the mentally ill continues to keep people away from treatment.